 With a single installation of AdMaster on one PC computer or laptop, you can control the advertising breaks on as many stations as you want.
 The final logs are written to separate folders, so that each station is receiving its own traffic playlists / logs.
 A standard AdMaster license is valid for one station.
 The additional licenses are offered at progressive discount rates, applying automatically on the checkout page.

-In addition to English, AdMaster is also available in Italian, Hungarian and Serbian language interface.
-We can add the user interface in your language too, if you can help us with the translation.
+In addition to English, AdMaster is also available in Spanish, Italian, Hungarian, Croatian and Serbian language interface.
+We can add the user interface in your language too.
 Please contact us for details.

 AdMaster Workstation is free for everyone.
 It can set up and manage the unlimited number of campaigns.
 However, it cannot create the common traffic playlist(s) with all the campaigns combined at one place.
 It can only export the campaigns (one by one), and you need the full version of AdMaster on the recipient’s side to read the files containing the campaign information, and insert the campaigns to the main schedule.
 The AdMaster Workstation provides you everything you need to set up your own basic version of programmatic advertising.
 Your customers (especially the advertising agencies) will be able to create the detailed campaign schedule on their own and send the scheduled campaign directly to your installation of AdMaster.
 The campaign will be automatically inserted to the main schedule, and AdMaster will create the update traffic log and send it to the broadcast PC.